FAQEUCyber Resilience Act

 Citations

-Section 19
+Question 19

-How is CE marking handled under module H?
+How is CE marking handled under Module H?

 Citations

-Section 20
+Question 20

-Under module H, is the declaration of conformity tied to each product or to the product model?
+Under Module H, is the declaration of conformity tied to each product or to the product model?

-It is tied to each product model.
+It is tied to each product model for the Module H record duty.

 Citations

-Section 21
+Question 21

-What records must the manufacturer keep under module H, and for how long?
+What records must the manufacturer keep under Module H, and for how long?

 - the technical documentation